AMReX-Astro/Castro/docs_new/source/CastroInputs.rst

 --------------------------

-Boundary conditions are specified using integer keys that are interpreted by .
+Boundary conditions are specified using integer keys that are interpreted by BoxLib.
 The runtime parameters that we use are:

 -  castro.lo_bc: boundary type of each low face (must be set)